Informationen for PhDs

 Interested junior scientists with Diploma or Master degree can apply directly to open positions or speculatively.
 Please state your interests and research project, add a CV, credentials/grades as well as contacts for two referees and send them to the dedicated department or research group of the Institute.

-The Max Planck Institute for Biological Cybernetics invites applicants from all over the world for its interdisciplinary 5-year PhD program, offering the opportunity to earn a doctorate under excellent research conditions in Tübingen.
+The Max Planck Institute for Biological Cybernetics and the University of Tübingen invite students from all over the world to apply for their interdisciplinary 5-year PhD program leading to a PhD in Neuroscience.
+Full funding will be available for top-ranked applicants.

 The application deadline is December 15, 2019.